sor16/bdrc/README.md

-The package implements the following Bayesian hierarchical discharge rating curve models for paired measurements of stage and discharge in rivers described in Hrafnkelsson et al.:
+The package implements the following Bayesian hierarchical discharge rating curve models for paired measurements of stage and discharge in rivers as described in Hrafnkelsson et al.:

 `plm0()` - Power-law model with constant variance